eigentechnologies/cpip/README.md

 ## Cleaning Caches

-use `cpip clean` command to clean the conda package and/or pip caches
+Use `cpip clean` command to clean the conda and/or pip caches

 ## Other Things to Note